The Summer Reading Challenge and Schools

 - Provide further opportunities in the holidays for activities that link to the reading, comprehension and spoken language recommendations in the national curricula in England, Scotland and Wales

 - Provide evidence to OFSTED of your school’s involvement in community initiatives and social and cultural activities

 How do schools get their pupils involved?

-- Inspire your pupils by getting staff to also join the library and read six library books themselves over the holidays.
-It’s a great way to get to know the local library staff and for teachers to develop their knowledge of children’s literature.
-School staff might even volunteer to help run the Challenge.
+- Inspire your pupils by getting staff to also read and talk about books themselves.
+It’s a great way for teachers to develop their knowledge of children’s literature.

 We also co-ordinate a national network of book groups for children called Chatterbooks.
-Visit www.chatterbooks.org.uk for more information and free resources to set up a book group in your school.
+Visit chatterbooks.org.uk for more information and free resources to set up a book group in your school.

 Reading Well for children provides quality-assured information, stories and advice to support children’s mental health and wellbeing.
 Books have been chosen and recommended by leading health professionals and co-produced with children and families.

 The booklist is targeted at children in Key Stage 2 (aged 7-11), but includes titles aimed at a wide range of reading levels to support less confident readers, and to encourage children to read together with their siblings and carers.